Image space projection for low-rank signal estimation: Modified Gauss-Newton method: Calculation of and

 \section{Calculation of $\bfZ(\bfa)$ and $\widehat \bfF_{\bfa}$}

-For implementation of the iteration step \eqref{eq:iterGNfinal} of the proposed optimization algorithm MGN, we need effective algorithms for the calculation of orthonormal bases of $\calZ(\bfa)$ together with calculation of the matrix $\widehat \bfF_{\bfa}$ from \eqref{eq:iterGNfinal}, where $\calZ(\bfb)$ denotes the space of series governed by GLRR($\bfb$).
-As before, we denote $\bfZ(\bfb)$ a matrix whose columns form a basis of $\calZ(\bfb)$.
-In this section, we consider the construction of such orthonormal bases that allow to calculate the projections in \eqref{eq:iterGNfinal} with improved precision.
+For implementing the iteration step \eqref{eq:iterGNfinal} of the proposed optimization algorithm MGN, we need effective algorithms for calculating an orthonormal basis $\bfZ(\bfa)$ of $\calZ(\bfa)$ together with calculating a matrix $\widehat \bfF_{\bfa}$ from \eqref{eq:iterGNfinal}.
+In this section, we consider the construction of such orthonormal bases that allow one to calculate the projections in \eqref{eq:iterGNfinal} with improved precision.
 Note that the constructed algorithms can also be used to improve the numerical stability of the iteration step \eqref{eq:gauss_simple} of the VPGN method.